 The incredible stone was looking to be sold to the ultra rich and extravagant collectors who are into the collecting stones and art that break world records.
 The failed attempt had a bid of $61 million, falling nine million dollars short of the $70 million reserve price.
 The stone is estimated to be up to 3 billion years old!

 The Lesedi La Rona Diamond Fails to Sell

-At the end of the day, selling rare diamonds, especially of this size and caliber, is something that’s a risky business.
+At the end of the day, selling the rare Lesedi La Rona diamond stone, especially of this size and caliber, is something that’s a risky business.
 It requires an astute taste and ability to properly invest in diamonds like the Lesedi La Rona.
 The problem is that there isn’t a spot trading market like there is in gold, silver, and other precious metals like palladium.
 There simply aren’t any guarantees on what the future returns could bring in to an investor of any nature.

 I appreciate diamonds and really enjoy following stories like this to see what the market yields.
 Naturally, as a diamond concierge of sort, I like to follow the entire industry and see what types of prices rare stones are fetching.
 However, when it gets to multi million dollar deals and auctions, I’m simply out of my league.

 For this reason, I’ll remain a diamond enthusiast and continue to admire the happenings in the industry while helping people from all walks of life navigate the waters as they engagement rings like white sapphires, or even chocolate styles.

 Make sure to check back soon as I’ll be keeping an eye on this rare stone for jewels and letting you know when they find a buyer.
 It’s always exciting when a $70 million auction goes live!